Family Springboard Mortgages

 What are the alternatives to springboard mortgages?

 There are other ways family members can help you get onto the property ladder.
 One way is a guarantor mortgage.
 Usually, the family member would provide security via a charge on their property.
-In particular this can be useful if you fail on affordability with the lender.
+This can be useful if you fail on affordability with the lender.

-The main difference is instead of the security being in the form of savings, it’s a charge on a property used a s security.
+The main difference is instead of the security being in the form of savings, it is a charge on a property used a s security.
 However, there are normally extra costs involved in this type of mortgage, such as valuation fees on the security property.